Pseudomembraneous colitis with cecal necrosis

 Heterogeneous enhancement of the spleen is due to late arterial phase.
 The remainder of the intra-abdominal and pelvic organs are unremarkable.
 IDC in situ.

 Old wedge compression fractures of T9, T10 and L1.
 Sclerotic lesion in T8 is similar to previous study.

 Bilateral pleural effusions.
 Right basal consolidation.

-Mural thickening and submucosal oedema of the entire colon in keeping with colitis, likely pseudomembranous given the appearance and further history of antibiotic use.
+Mural thickening and submucosal edema of the entire colon in keeping with colitis, likely pseudomembranous given the appearance and further history of antibiotic use.
 Small areas of hypoenhancing mucosa in the ascending colon raise the possibility of necrosis.
-Ischaemia may be contributing however the SMA is seen to opacify normally.
+Ischemia may be contributing however the SMA is seen to opacify normally.

 C.difficile positive and there was a history of recent antibiotic use.